 DemoUp is a video service for Online-Shops.
 They gather product videos from the brands in a big database and maps them to product pages of shops.
 The clue is that shops just have to paste a script tag into their page and soon after buttons will appear in the shop and start the correct video when you click it.
 It is so easy that people do not believe it is true.
 Isn‘t that cool, now?

 Moreover DemoUp provides a shiny dashboard from where you can control the videos, supervise how often they have been watched and see the calculated revenue generated by using the video service.

-Practically everything you see in a browser from DemoUp was done by me - you'll find the most interesting projects below.
+Practically everything you see in a browser from DemoUp was done by me in a permanent position - you'll find the most interesting projects below.

 The script responsible for connecting shops to the DemoUp service is created by a framework which bundles code from general and shop-specific parts using webpack.
 The framework consists of Preact components.
 Small wrappers around the components make it possible to build variants which are either included by script tags or used as a React component.
 The final bundle includes the following:

 The script is doing all that in less than11kb.
 That is small enough for browsers to download it in the first round-trip of any TCP connection.
 Because this script is so small and efficient the video play buttons in the shops pages often feel like native elements when shops integrate it as recommended.